-5 Implementation
+5. Implementation

-BluePass consists of three major components that cooperate with each other on user authentication, namely, a BluePass server for user registration and key distribution, a BluePass client application on the laptop for detecting and autofilling the website login forms, and a BluePass app on the mobile phone serving as the password vault and administration console.
+BluePass consists of three major components that cooperate with each other on user authentication, namely, a BluePass server for user registration and key distribution, a BluePass client application on the laptop for detecting and auto-filling the website login forms, and a BluePass app on the mobile phone serving as the password vault and administration console.
 We build the BluePass client application in a Macbook Air running OS X 10.10.4 and Chrome 46.0.2490.80.
 We implement the BluePass app on a Nexus 5 running Android version 4.4.2.

-5.1 BluePass Server
+5.1.
+BluePass Server

-We implement a BluePass server using Cherrypy [13], a python web framework.
+We implement a BluePass server using Cherrypy1, a python web framework.
 We use self-signed certificate in https to protect communication.
-The key pair (K_1, K_2) is generated using Pycrypto1 on the server side.
-Sqlite database is used to store user data (see Table 1 for detail).
+The key pair (K_1, K_2) is generated using Pycrypto2 on the server side.
+We use sqlite database to store user data (see Table 1 for detail).
 When registering to the service, we do not use the standard 2FA to verify the phone number since it is not necessary for evaluation and user study.
 After registration, the user needs to log in BluePass on both mobile application to upload mobile phone Bluetooth MAC address and download K_1 and client-side application to download K_2 and Mobile phone Bluetooth MAC address.

-5.2 BluePass Client-Side Application
+5.2.
+BluePass Client-side Application